ewan-klein/homepages-informatics/pages/students.md

 ---
-title: Students
+title: Past PhD Students
 permalink: "/students/"
 layout: page
-description: List of Phd students supervised by Ewan Klein, ordered by year of graduation.
+meta_description: List of Phd students supervised by Ewan Klein, ordered by year of graduation.
 ---

 Now that I have retired, I am no longer supervising any PhD students.